suriya-shanmugam/personal_blog/content/blogs/indexing/intro_to_indexing.md

 Indexes greatly improve **read performance**, but they come with costs:

-- ✅ **Faster reads** — because you avoid full scans.
-- ❌ **Slower writes** — because the index also needs to be updated every time you write data.
+-  **Slower writes** — because the index also needs to be updated every time you write data.
-- ❌ **Extra storage** — because indexes consume space.
+-  **Extra storage** — because indexes consume space.

 That’s why most databases don’t index everything by default.
 Instead, they let **you — the developer or DBA — decide** which columns to index based on query patterns.